viccpp/realloc4cpp/realloc4cpp.md

 When we preallocate 200 bytes buffer for vector of 4-byte `int`s we expect that 200 / 4 = **50** elements can be allocated on the stack without heap usage.
 But if we run the test (see the link above) we will be disappoined...
-On my machine I discover the buffer exhaustion after inserting the 17th element.
+On my machine I discover the buffer exhaustion on insertion of the 17th element.
 Why?

 Because of GNU libstc++ vector's growth strategy and constant buffer relocations. vector's capacity is doubled on each reallocation and there is always the moment